 Pursuant to a regulation on foreign exchange net position/capital base issued by the BRSA and published in the Official Gazette dated 1 November 2006 and numbered 26333, the ratio of a bank's foreign exchange net position to its capital base should not exceed 20%, which calculation is required to be made on a weekly basis.
-The net foreign exchange position is the difference between the Turkish Lira equivalent of a bank's foreign exchange position, foreign exchange assets include all active foreign exchange accounts held by a bank (including its foreign branches), its foreign exchange indexed assets and its subscribed forward foreign exchange purchases; for purposes of computing the net foreign exchange position, foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange bank's net foreign exchange position to its capital base exceeds 20%, then the bank is required to take steps to move back into compliance within two weeks following the bank's calculation period.
+The net foreign exchange position is the difference between the Turkish Lira equivalent of a bank's foreign exchange assets and its foreign exchange liabilities.
+For the purpose of computing the net foreign exchange position, foreign exchange assets include all active foreign exchange accounts held by a bank (including its foreign branches), its foreign exchange indexed assets and its subscribed forward foreign exchange purchases; for purposes of computing the net foreign exchange position, foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange accounts held by a bank (including its foreign exchange bank's net foreign exchange position to its capital base exceeds 20%, then the bank is required to take steps to move back into compliance within two weeks following the bank's calculation period.
 Banks are permitted to exceed the legal net foreign exchange position to capital base ratio up to six times per calendar year.